ariyha/CreDebt/README.md

 3. **View and Manage Transactions**: Access your transaction history to view, edit, or delete entries as needed.
 Categorize transactions for better organization.

 ## Feedback and Support
 We value your feedback!
 If you encounter any issues, have suggestions for improvement, or require assistance, please don't hesitate to contact us.
-You can reach out to our support team via email at nithishariyha02467@gmail.com.
+You can reach out to our support team(Which is only me) via email at nithishariyha02467@gmail.com.

 ## Privacy and Security
 We take your privacy and security seriously.
 All your financial data is stored locally on your device.
 We do not share your personal information with third parties without your consent.